-When the buyer comes on to making their final choice in the decision stage, the onus is on a property company to ensure that they capitalise on their marketing activities and provide a clear call to action.
-Having positioned themselves as a trusted authority on properties throughout the buyer journey, they can now benefit from being one of the buyer's first choices when it comes to purchasing.
+When the buyer comes on to making their final choice in the decision stage, the onus is on a company to ensure that they capitalise on their marketing activities and provide a clear call to action.
+Having positioned themselves as a trusted authority throughout the buyer journey, they can now benefit from being one of the buyer's first choices when it comes to purchasing.

 What is inbound marketing, and how important is content?

 Inbound marketing gives consumers a number of avenues through which to actively engage with a brand.
 There is no shortage of inbound marketing methods which make it possible to connect with buyers at all three stages of the buyer journey - what they have in common is quality content.
 Be it blogs, eBooks, infographics, audio, video or guides; investing time and finances into producing the right content can give you the tools to engage an audience, and increase your conversions.
-Click here to arrange a FREE Essex Inbound Marketing Assessment.
+Click here to arrange a FREE Inbound Marketing Assessment.